 More complicated tears

-3rd-degree and 4th-degree tears are a rarity and, when they occur, they should be repaired by an experienced surgeon.
+Third-degree and fourth-degree tears are a rarity and, when they occur, they should be repaired by an experienced surgeon.
 Usually this means a registrar or consultant in obstetrics.

 - Women with clinically recognised anal sphincter tears are more than twice as likely to report postpartum faecal incontinence than women without sphincter tears.